caol777/caol777.github.io/_posts/2025-12-01-KOTH Writeup.md

    <img width="1007" height="306" alt="image" src="https://github.com/user-attachments/assets/0c55e992-6576-4a5a-a5b7-85263205a810" />

-After that, i changed the passwords of the domain admin accounts that i used to get the NTML hash sicne i couldnt change the admin password, i had to remediate my path to admin.
+After that, i changed the passwords of the domain admin accounts that i used to get the NTML hash sicne i couldnt change the admin password, i had to remediate my path to admin so no one else could use it.

     net user peggy SUPER_L0NG_PASS123!
     ------------------------------------